Monty Lewis

 Monty Lewis (born January 2, 1963) is an American football coach.
-Is the head football coach at Winfield High School in Winfield, KS.
+He is the head football coach at Winfield High School in Winfield, Kansas.
 Lewis served as the head football coach at Southwestern College in Winfield, Kansas from 1993 to 2001 and Friends University in Wichita, Kansas from 2003 to 2016.

 Playing career

 Lewis played college football at Southwestern College, where he was an National Association of Intercollegiate Athletics (NA) All-American in 1983 and 1984.
 He played for head coaches Dennis Franchione and Charlie Cowdrey and participated in Southwestern's the 1982 Sunflower Bowl victory.